ngwessels/Fourth-Friday-Project/README.md

 ## Description

-* _The main purpose of this application/website is to create a list of pizza orders from user.
+_The main purpose of this application/website is to create a list of pizza orders from user.
 It will ask a series of questions and some of the questions include:
   1. How many Pizzas are you wanting to order?
+  2. What size for your pizza(s)?
+  3. How much Cheese?
+  4. What kind of sauce?
+  5. What kind of meats?
+  6. What kind of vegetables
+Depending on the amount of pizzas the user is requesting, the form will reset and ask the user the same questions for each pizza.
+After each time the user presses the submit button the application will push all the results to a object.
+After the user is finished the program will compile all the results and display them.
+It will account for different prices for each pizza._

 ## Setup/Installation Requirements

+* _This application will be stored on Github for easy access.
+But to be able to do that the user must complete a few things first.
+  1. Open the terminal on your device.
+Make sure you have the Git Library installed.
+  2. If or Once complete you must go to a different directory.
+Type in "cd ~" to take you to the home directory.
+  3. If you want to place this application in your desktop directory type in "cd desktop".
+  4. Now install the repository from Github by typing "git clone https://github.com/ngwessels/Fourth-Friday-Project".
+  5. Once finished installing type in "Fourth-Friday-Project".
+  6. And last step type in "git remote -v" to see what name was given to the repository

 ## Known Bugs